 A customary shot of my family with the karst formation in the background.
 Do be mindful of the sharp edges of the rocks during trekking.

 Pancake prepared with leaves from a plant in the park.
-The cafe is called Energy Cabin, It offers light meals and drinks made with natural ingredients.
-Enjoy the scenic view and relax at Ashimui Café in the midst of soothing nature.
+The simple eatery is called Energy Cabin & Ashimui Café.
+It offers light meals and drinks made with natural ingredients.

 Sunset over the East China Sea (Route 58)